hepcep/hepcep_networks/meeting-agenda.md

 * Think about how these cross-sectional fits can be translated to the type of dynamic model that we are interested in.
 * Verified Steve G's recommendation on flipping order of `dist` terms to see if one that gets the NA switches.
 See [here](https://bitbucket.org/jozik/hepcep_networks/src/master/fit-ergms/jozik-network-test.R).

+To do:
+* Generate a sample (say 100) networks from the fitted ERGM with specified targets below.
+* What are the additional mixing terms that need to be picked?
+* What is the distribution of these mixing parameters of interest on the sample of networks generated above?
+* Pick one value for that mixing parameter within this distribution.
+* Check if a convergent ERGM can be fit ny specifing this value as a target statistic for the mixing paramter of interest.

 ## August 31, 2018
 * Review base terms response from Steven G
 * Think about the strengths and weaknesses of ERGM as opposed to Sasha's APK approach (in terms of using ERGM to predict the exact links that are represented in the data)